-Study name Expected completion date Expert agency participation Name, Title, and Involvement Completed Y/N Wetland Delineation Report (Attachment O) Complete Wetland Specialists at Tetra Tech, Inc. performed field surveys and completed the report which meets USACE and Department of Ecology specifications. Υ associated v with the issue being discussed.
+Study name Expected completion date Expert agency participation Name, Title, and Involvement Completed Y/N Wetland Delineation Report (Attachment O) Complete Wetland Specialists at Tetra Tech, Inc. performed field surveys and completed the report which meets USACE and Department of Ecology specifications. Υ associated with the issue being discussed.
 Topical Existing Condition and Problems area/issue Wetland Delineation The Wetland Delineation Report (Attachment O) found that there are no wetlands (as defined in the Wetland Delineation Manual from the US Army Corps of Engineers) and five ephemeral stream segments within the Facility Area Extent that combine to form two main-stem ephemeral streams.
 The ephemeral stream drainages within the Facility Area Extent, identified as STR-1, STR-1a, STR-2, STR-2a and STR-3 in the delineation report, are classified as Type 5 streams under the Yakima County Code (YCC 16C.06.06).
 Per YCC 16C.06.16 ("Vegetative Buffers"), Type 5 streams do not require any buffer; however, the Facility will be designed to maintain a 50-foot buffer from the delineated streams with one exception.
-The current design calls for the installation of either a bridge or a culvert to connect the northern and southern portions of the Facility.
-The bridge or culvert will be designed to accommodate debris and water passage, disturbance would be limited to the temporary effects of construction, and construction activities will comply with applicable clearing and grading regulations.
+The current design calls for a stream crossing to connect the northern and southern portions of the Facility.
 Within 300 feet, but outside of, the Facility Area Extent and Survey Area, there are potentially two wetlands: one riverine and one likely excavated pond (see Figure 4.3-1).
 The riverine wetland shows up on the National Wetland Inventory and, unlike other drainages in the Facility Area Extent, only appears in some years in the historical aerial imagery from 1994 to 2020.
 The field where it is mapped has been in agricultural use for at least that time period, if not longer.
 The pond feature appears to be human-made; it is built up with earthen berms, rectangular in appearance, and does not always have water present in the historical aerial imagery (Google Earth Pro 2020).
-Yakima County requires buffers on wetlands according to their classification (YCC 16C.06.16).
-The riverine wetland outside the Survey Area is likely to be a Type 4 wetland due to the amount of agricultural disturbance.
-Type 4 wetlands have a 50-foot buffer requirement.
-The closest ground disturbance to these wetlands outside of the Facility Area Extent is the proposed access road improvement from State Route 24, which is approximately 160 feet to the west.
-Thus, the riverine wetland and requisite buffer falls outside any disturbance from the Facility.
-Regulatory The State of Washington considers all water bodies to be "Waters of the State" and therefore has jurisdiction over the ephemeral streams found within the Facility Area Extent.
-The U.S. Environmental Protection Agency and the Department of the Army published the Navigable Waters Protection Rule on April 21, 2020, which states that "Ephemeral features that flow only in direct response to precipitation, including ephemeral streams, swales, gullies, rills, and pools" are not considered waters of the United States.
-Thus, the features are not subject to the jurisdiction of the Army Corps of Engineers.
-The installation of either a bridge or a culvert in a waterway may require a Hydraulic Project Approval (HPA) permit from the Washington Department of Fish and Wildlife (WDFW).
-Per WAC 220-660-010, the purpose of the HPA is to ensure that construction or performance of work is done in a manner that protects fish life.
-Because the on-site ephemeral streams are not fish-bearing, the Applicant will engage with WDFW to determine if an HPA is necessary in this case.
-As natural drainageways, the Type 5 streams are also reviewed by Yakima County as part of the Stormwater Plan, submitted in compliance with YCC 12.10.210.

-[☐] Check this box when all proposed studies for this topic are completed
+☐ Check this box when all proposed studies for this topic are completed